omnivery/mautic-omnivery-plugin/README.md

 - You should be able to edit all fields for specific domain **with the exception of host**.
 If you want to edit host field you will have to delete current configuration and add new one.
 - To ensure that bounced emails are properly showed on Mautic graphs make sure you add custom header with name: `TOTTGROUPID` value of this field must be equivalent to email id (you can see email id in the link when you open specific record from Channels > Emails list).
 See the image below for an example.

-**Always double check that plugin is selecting expected Mailgun domain when you add new Mailgun host.**
+**Always double check that plugin is selecting expected Omnivery domain when you add new Omnivery host.**

 ## Built With